Introducing a Beef and Bean Chili recipe that will keep you warm and cozy and FULL!

 - 2 large sweet onions, diced

-- 2 large red bell peppers, cored, seeded & diced
+- 2 large red bell peppers (cored, seeded and diced)

-- 4 small jalapeño peppers, cored, seeded & minced finely
+- 4 small jalapeño peppers (cored, seeded and finely minced)

 - 2 teaspoons dried basil

 - 4 cups chicken or beef broth